 Serpentine Gallery, London figurehead Hans Ulrich Obrist interviews over 100 China-based creatives on their thoughts about the future; valuable “not for what it predicts about the future, but for what it tells us about the moment during which it was assembled.”
 Contributions from both established and rising stars such as Ai Weiwei, Ma Yansong, Jia Zhangke, Chen Man, Masha Ma, Wang Shu, and Zhu Pei.

-The world’s first—and probably most iconic—underground railway celebrates 150 years next year (2013).
+The world’s first—and probably most iconic—underground railway celebrates 150 years in 2013.
 This new, official publication captures the story of its creation, blending social history with “the story of the pioneering engineers, designers and social reformers who created the system, reflecting on the problems of keeping a fast-growing city on the move.”
 A fascinating insight into the evolution of not just the London Underground and its identity, but also of the character of London itself.